• Skip to main content

 Today, excavations are still carried out by the Austrian Archaeological Institute.
 Many artifacts unearthed from these excavations are exhibited in the Ephesus Museum in the town of Selcuk.

-Ephesus Entrance Fee 2023
+Ephesus Entrance Fee 2025

-The entrance fee to the ancient city of Ephesus is 200 Turkish Liras as of 2023.
-Museum Pass Turkey is valid for entrance to Ephesus Ruins.
-This article was last updated on January 3, 2023.
+Ephesus Ancient City entrance fee is 40 Euros as of 2025.
+Museum Pass Turkey is valid for entrance to Ephesus.
+The information on the ticket price was last updated on February 2, 2025.

-Guided Tour Tickets for Ephesus Ruins
+Skip-the-Line Tickets for Ephesus

 There may be long queues at the entrance of Ephesus in tourist season.
 For this reason, buying guided tour tickets for Ephesus ruins will save you time.
 You can buy a skip-the-line ticket by clicking this link and join a guided small group tour to Ephesus.

-Ephesus Opening Hours 2023
+Ephesus Opening Hours 2025

 Conclusion